jonnor/ESC-CNN-microcontroller/report.md

 The acoustic data is converted to analog electric signals by a microphone and then digitized using an Analog-to-Digital-Converter (ADC).

+    TODO: IMAGE, replace with own work

 ![From acoustical sound to digital and back.
 Source: [@ProcessingTutorial]](./images/digital-sound-processingorg.png)

 In the digitization process, the signal is quantized in time at a certain sampling frequency, and the amplitude quantized at a certain bitdepth.